Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 where ```filename``` can be the name of a single ROOT file containing an EventNtuple, or the name of a file list containing the names of many ROOT files.

-Here are a few things to try in this script:
-* printing the event ID of each event to the terminal
+Challenge #1: Print the event ID of each event to the terminal

 <details>
 <summary>Hint</summary>